pbojinov/Peninsula/README.md

 Peninsula._baseUrl

-## Module forms
+## Module access

-Peninusla is currently not available in AMD, CommonJS or other modules.
-Please file an issue or submit a PR if you need support for other module formats.
+Peninusla can be used through AMD, CommonJS or the `window` object.

 ## Release History